-- (i) The students should be given intensive training in the understanding and applications of the concepts.
+- standing and applications of the concepts.
 They should also be trained for solving a variety of problems rather than in reproduction of factual information from books and lecture notes.
 Problem solving questions (not only objective and true-false) related to numerical, structural, synthetic, mechanistic and conceptual type should be given due emphasis in the examination. - (ii) The students should be encouraged to develop initiative and self-reliance through regular home/library assignments. - (iii) Only the SI units and the IUPAC conventions should be followed throughout the course. - (iv) The students can use calculators in theory and practical examinations.
 The calculators should not be provided by the University and the same should not be shared during examinations.
 However, University can provide log tables in examinations, if asked for. - (v) Name reactions in Organic Chemistry are to be dealt with as relevent to the context.
 Discussions of organic reactions should deal with their reaction mechanism.